eftieell/intro_programming_2/src/chapters/classes2/shallow_v_deep_copy.md

 Let's examine in detail what happens with the shallow copy.
 Start with the memory diagram for `t1`:
 <img src="shallow_copy3.png" alt="One triangle, before copy" width = 450>

 Recall that a shallow copy will copy each instance variable of an object.
 The three instance variables for `t1` are each references (`t1.vertex1`, `t1.vertex2`, and `t1.vertex3`).
 So all three of these references get copied to the new object `t2`.
-These copies of references do not create new objects.
-This means that `t1`s instance variables(`t2.vertex1`, `t2.vertex2`, and `t2.vertex3`) point to the same `Point` objects as `t1`.
-They share these objects!
+Copying the three references does not create new objects.
+The result is that `t1`s instance variables(`t2.vertex1`, `t2.vertex2`, and `t2.vertex3`) point to the same `Point` objects as `t1`.
+The two triangles share these `Point` objects!

 <img src="shallow_copy4.png" alt="Two triangles, after shallow copy" width = 450>